Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Conclusion

 We presented FAERIE, a framework developed to simulate the radio emission of cosmic-ray induced particle cascades for observers located in ice.
 It is the first full Monte-Carlo framework including the shower development and corresponding emission in both air and ice.
 Ray tracing is applied to account for the changing index of refraction in both media, as well as the transition of the radiation from air to ice.
 To simulate the in-air particle cascade and its corresponding radio emission, we used the air shower simulation program CORSIKA 7.7500 with a modified version of CoREAS to handle signal propagation to antenna positions in ice.
 To simulate the propagation of the air shower through ice and its corresponding radio emission, we developed a program based on the GEANT4 simulation toolkit.

-Ray tracing was performed analytically by using exponential refractive index profiles for both air and ice, leading to significant ray-bending for in-ice radio propagation.
+Ray tracing was performed analytically by using exponential refractive index profiles for both air and ice, leading to significant ray bending for in-ice radio propagation.
 For ice-to-ice ray tracing in general two contributions are found, which we called the direct and indirect emission, the latter consisting of reflected and refracted ray solutions.
 To achieve reasonable computation times the ray tracing was performed through the interpolation of premade tables, which implies that also slower, more accurate ray tracers can be used.

-To account for ray tracing we investigated the behaviour of the end-point formalism, and found that it still holds when correctly interpreting the different variables.
+To account for ray tracing we investigated the behavior of the endpoint formalism, and found that it still holds when correctly interpreting the different variables.
 We also included the transmission Fresnel coefficients for air-to-ice rays moving through the air-ice boundary, and the reflection Fresnel coefficients for ice-to-ice rays reflecting on the ice-air boundary.
 Furthermore, we included a focusing factor to account for ray convergence and divergence.
-Finally, we note that the end-point formalism should naturally lead to the inclusion of transition radiation, as a consequence of how the in-air simulation component and the in-ice simulation component are combined.